 The project research team met at the launch of the ‘Music Mind Machine’ research group at Sheffield in November 2012.
 A research proposal was subsequently created and accepted for funding by the Arts and Humanities Research Council in November 2014 (Grant number: AH/M00368X/1).

 The project represents the first large-scale, systematic investigation of how music listening is affected by hearing aid technology.
-Social-psychological research methods including surveys and interviews will be used to explore patterns and preferences of music listening behaviour within representative samples from the UK population of hearing aid users.
-Data from clinical audiology will also be used to explore how levels and types of deafness and hearing aids affect music listening experiences.
+Social-psychological research methods including surveys and interviews have been used to explore patterns and preferences of music listening behaviour within representative samples from the UK population of hearing aid users.
+Data from clinical audiology has also been collected to explore how levels and types of deafness and hearing aids affect music listening experiences.

 A short clinical survey was launched in April 2015 and a follow-on interview study was completed at the start of 2016.
 In-depth discussions were held with a small, balanced sample of hearing aid users to explore their experiences.
 Participants also took hearing tests, providing up-to-date audiometric data to help the team interpret the results.
-A large, national, web-based survey will be conducted in 2016 which aims to produce enough data to explore wider trends within, and between, hearing aid user groups.
+In 2016, a large, national, web-based survey was launched which aims to produce enough data to explore wider trends within, and between, hearing aid user groups.
+During the last two years, we have joined forces with >30 NHS Trusts to collect data from a representative sample of hearing aid users across the country.

 The team hope to raise awareness of the project via the twitter feed ‘@musicndeafness’ and this website.
 If you would like to get in touch for any reason or to take part in the research, please do email the team at firstname.lastname@example.org.